cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 Notice that we have now converted numerical values from strings to integers.
 Producing this format is also left as an exercise.
-The lastresulting dictionary is perhaps the most natural form for a database of countries.
+The last resulting dictionary is perhaps the most natural form for a database of countries.
-Having countrynames as dictionary keys makes it fast to look up information about each country.
+Having country names as dictionary keys makes it fast to look up information about each country.

 ```python
 >>> cdict['Sweden']['population']